2019ChenGong/PrivORL/README.md

 We list the key hyper-parameters below, including their explanations,

 - `dp_epsilon`: controls the privacy budget.
 The default value is 10.0.
+- `datasets`: the sensitive datasets.
+- `datasets_name`: the pretranining datasets.
+- `seed`: the value of random seed.
+- `curiosity_driven_rate`: the value of curiosity driven rate in the pretraining phase.

 #### Step1: Curiosity-driven Pre-training